Bridging LLM Planning Agents and Formal Methods: A Case Study in Plan Verification

 \section{Limitations, Conclusion, and Future Directions}

-While our framework enhances the reliability and transparency of LLM-generated plans, several limitations remain.
-The current study simplifies the PlanBench plan verification task to binary classification and does not yet analyze the "why" of plan invalidity predictions or the quality and semantic fidelity of the generated formal models and specifications.
-We perform thorough empirical analysis and surface-level qualitative analysis, but greater effort is needed to determine whether LLMs capture the desired formal representation of the plan.
-Improving the reasoning capabilities of GPT-5 has not been studied, and it would be beneficial to explore how close to perfect scores can be achieved.
-Additionally, a taxonomy of errors is missing, which could be constructed to understand typical issues.
-Formal verification is a broad area that can be used to verify circuits, software, plans, etc., and we only study a simplified version of one of these tasks, leaving much to be explored.
-Broader impacts include the potential for misuse or costly errors in safety-critical domains, and risks of bias in generated specifications.
-Recent studies~\cite{cemri2025multiagentllmsystemsfail, härer2025specificationevaluationmultiagentllm, crouse2024formallyspecifyinghighlevelbehavior} highlight the necessity for robust safeguards in multi-agent LLM systems.
+Our framework improves the reliability and transparency of LLM-generated plans, but several limitations remain.
+The study reduces PlanBench verification to binary classification and does not yet address the reasons behind plan invalidity or the semantic quality of generated formal models.
+While we provide empirical and basic qualitative analysis, further work is needed to assess whether LLMs truly capture the intended formal representations.
+Improving GPT-5’s reasoning and achieving near-perfect accuracy remain open challenges, as does developing a taxonomy of common errors.
+Our focus is on a simplified verification task, leaving broader applications—such as software and circuit verification—unexplored.
+There are also concerns about potential misuse, costly errors in critical domains, and bias in generated specifications, underscoring the need for strong safeguards as highlighted in recent studies~\cite{härer2025specificationevaluationmultiagentllm, cemri2025multiagentllmsystemsfail, crouse2024formallyspecifyinghighlevelbehavior}.

 In conclusion, our experiments demonstrate that GPT-5 can generate near-perfect NuSMV code and come up with a candidate formal model without significant loss in performance.
 GPT-4o is inferior to GPT-5 in such tasks, and GPT-5's ability to unlock the area of formal model synthesis can increase the impact of formal verification.
 By leveraging the strengths of language processing, planning and verification, our framework lays the groundwork for developing robust AI systems capable of sophisticated reasoning and dynamic interaction.